Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 Many people ask: ‘Is doenjang gluten-free?’.
 Unfortunately, most Korean doenjang brands contain gluten as a main ingredient.

-That being said, gluten-free doenjang options are starting to appear on the market!
+However, I continously see more and more gluten-free doenjang options starting to appear on the market!
 As someone with celiac disease, further gluten-free options help me cook food from my husband’s childhood and early adulthood.

 On the blog, I have a list of my favorite gluten-free doenjang brands.
 Check the list out if you are gluten-free like me!